axonivy-market/pattern-demos/pattern-demos-product/README.md

 ### Placeholder Evaluation

-Use the ReplacementService directly in your project or just as an example of a simple place-holder replacement in text.
+Use this basic ReplacementService directly in your project or just as a start to implement your own text-based place-holder replacement.

+Notes:

+* Ivy allows the use of placeholders or script output already in certain elements.
+* DocFactory and Aspose implement mergefields or mustache placeholders in Word files.
+* Existing Java-based placeholder libraries can be added to an Ivy project.

 ### Primefaces Extensions